hbctraining/DGE_workshop/lessons/01_DEG_getting_started.md

 * Sequencing was carried out on the **Illumina HiSeq-2500 for 100bp single end** reads.
 * **~40 million reads** per sample were generated.

+> [Metadata generation/maintenance](http://datamanagement.hms.harvard.edu/metadata-overview) is part of ["Data Management"](http://datamanagement.hms.harvard.edu/biomedical-data-management-planning), which is an important aspect of working with large datasets.

 ***

 **Exercise**